 VA mortgage of course offers several benefits to Florida military service members and their families.
-The biggest advantage is the option for 100% financing with no monthly mortgage insurance costs (PMI) The only other mortgage option that permits 100% financing in 2022 is the USDA loan, which has its own eligibility requirements.
+The biggest advantage is the option for 100% financing with no monthly mortgage insurance costs (PMI) for loan amounts up to $4mil.
+The only other mortgage option that permits 100% financing in 2024 is the USDA loan, which has its own eligibility requirements.

 Generally speaking, it is easier for borrowers to qualify for a VA loan compared to a conventional mortgage (one that is not backed or insured by the government).
 VA allows for lower credit standards and more flexibility overall.
 According to the Department of Veterans Affairs, the “VA guarantees a portion of the loan, and this backing allows the lender to provide you with more favorable terms.”